June 15, 2025

 • Safety, quality, and physician supervision

 Important: The peptide therapies discussed here are not FDA-approved for human therapeutic use.
 They are available for research purposes only and should be used under physician supervision.
-All dosing protocols mentioned are provided for informational purposes only.

 What Is Prolotherapy?